Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: With a tough 600D ripstop rating and excellent covers, this tent is ready for storms – but has excellent windows to open when the sun comes out.
 It’s excellent for wetter climates with mold and wind resistance.

-In addition to warding off rain, the tent is made to be UV and mold resistant.
+In addition to warding off rain, the tent is made to be UV and mold-resistant.
 If the weather clears up and you want to enjoy the sunshine, there are large mesh panels that are easy to open up for light and ventilation, too.
+The Yakima SkyRise is another waterproof option that comes with a foam mattress for a cozy night’s sleep.
 The best headlamp can take care of some lighting needs at night.

 Award: Best Quality